 For defendants facing their first or second offense, the associated fees are due on your court date.
 If you do not have payment on the day of court, you will have to come back for another court date.
 These costs do not include the cost of whatever alcohol/drug treatment program is ordered.

 Sealing Your MIP Record

-Once your case is dismissed, you can petition for the court to have your record sealed.
+Once your MIP case is dismissed, the court will automatically seal your record.
 If you pled guilty, after one year from the date of your guilty plea, you can petition the court to have your record sealed if you have no new charges.
+There is no fee to petition the court to seal your MIP record.
 Learn more about Sealing Minor in Possession (MIP) Records .